microsoft/azure-ai-hands-on-training/README.md

 # Modules description
 **Module 1: Azure Machine Learning for Business Data Scientists**
-Abstract: A hands-on training on how to build and deploy AI models with the low-code/no-code tools
+Abstract: A hands-on training on how to build and deploy AI models with the low-code/no-code tools.

 **Module 2: Azure Cognitive Services for App Developers**
 Abstract: A hands-on training on Cognitive Services to build AI solutions without machine learning expertise.

 **Module 3: Azure Machine Learning for Professional Data Scientists**
-Abstract: Covers key concepts like Workspace, Datasets, Compute options, Experiments and Deployment
+Abstract: Covers key concepts like Workspace, Datasets, Compute options, Experiments and Deployment.

 **Module 4: Advanced AML Concepts for Professional Data Scientists and ML Engineers**
-Abstract: Deep Dive into Pipelines and CLI for automation of Machine Learning workflows and MLOps
+Abstract: Deep Dive into Pipelines and CLI for automation of Machine Learning workflows and MLOps.

 **Module 5: Enterprise Readiness for Enterprise Architects**
-Abstract: A full immersion on the Security and Governance features of our Azure AI platform
+Abstract: A full immersion on the Security and Governance features of our Azure AI platform.

 # Contributing